balena-io/docs/pages/reference/OS/overview.md

 ### Supervisor

 The \{{ $names.lower.company \}} Supervisor is a lightweight container that runs on devices.
-Its main roles are to ensure your app is running, and keep communications with the \{{ $names.cloud.lower \}} API server, downloading new application containers and updates to existing containers as you push them in addition to sending logs to your dashboard.
+Its main roles are to ensure your app is running, and keep communications with the balenaCloud API server, downloading new application containers and updates to existing containers as you push them in addition to sending logs to your dashboard.
 It also provides an \[API interface]\[supervisor], which allows you to query the update status and perform certain actions on the device.

 ### BalenaEngine